Storyboard Examples for AI Video Production

 Key takeaways

-- Each panel should map to a shot plan with subject, action, camera, references, and constraints.
+- Each panel should map to subject, action, camera, references, and constraints.

 What makes a storyboard example useful for AI video